Ecopolitical Mapping: A Multispecies Research Methodology for Environmental Communication

 University of Trento, Department of Civil, Environmental and Mechanical Engineering.

-• Antonia Lara, Freelance Artist
+• Antonia Lara, Artista Freelance

 Independent artist.